 Of course, you can use other types of coffee beans in a Phin, as long as the grind size is right, the taste just won’t be quite the same.

 It’s important to get the right amount of coffee in your Phin.
 The bed of coffee has to be thick enough to get the right brew time.
 25 grams of coffee grounds is what gets you the right ratio of coffee to water.
 It also helps you to have a brew time that’s long enough.

-There are small differences in Phin size and shapes.
-With filters that taper slightly at the bottom you could get away with about 20 grams since the taper means you still have the thickness of the coffee bed.
+There are small differences in Phin size and shape.
+With filters that taper slightly at the bottom, you could get away with about 20 grams since the taper means you still have the thickness of the coffee bed.

 3. Put coffee in filter